guoxfr/guoxfr.github.io/index.md

 To come to my lab: <https://physique.u-paris.fr/structures/ufr-physique>

 > **Latest news**\
+> __2023.05:__\
+> I'm giving an invited talk at the Annual seminar LIEPP, Sciences Po Paris.
+The title is "Energy efficiency in buildings: physical rules and behavioural impacts".
 > __2023.03:__\
 > I'm editing a special issue for Biosensors (IF 5.743).
 The topic is "Acoustic Microfluidic Devices: From Fabrication to Application", [link here](https://www.mdpi.com/journal/biosensors/special_issues/Y37EVF7U1I)\
 > If you have relevant manuscripts and wish to publish in this special issue, please let me know.
 I've several free APC tokens.